Menus

 Horizontal / Vertical

-All information about these settings can be found here.
-Click "Next".
+You can find all the information about these settings here.
+Click "Next."

 Menu - Background

-All information about these settings can be found here.
-Click "Next".
+You can find all the information about these settings here.
+Click "Next."

-All information about these settings can be found here.
-Click "Next".
+You can find all the information about these settings here.
+Click "Next."

 Menu - Background Popout

-All information about these settings can be found here.
-Click "Next".
+You can find all the information about these settings here.
+Click "Next."

-All information about these settings can be found here.
-Click "Next".
+You can find all the information about these settings here.
+Click "Next."

 Menu - Contents

-If the current menu is not at the top of the portal, but should function depending on another menu, it can be linked to another menu with this setting.
-Select the desired superior menu from the drop-down list.
+If the current menu is not at the top of the portal but is intended to function in conjunction with another menu, this setting can be used to link it to another menu.
+Select the desired parent menu from the drop-down list.

-Select the menu structure from which the menu is to be created.
+Select the menu structure from which the menu should be created.

 Submenu

-An existing menu can be selected that will be controlled by the drop-down menu.
+Here, you can select an existing submenu that is controlled by the drop-down menu.

 Depth

-The image selected here is displayed in the menu if there are subordinate menu items.
-The filename of the selected image is shown here.
+The image selected here will appear in the menu if there are submenu items.
+The file name of the selected image is displayed here.

-Opens a dialog in which the image to be used as a separator between the menu items can be selected.
+Opens a dialog box where you can select the image to be used as a separator between menu items.

 A tree menu can display any number of levels.
-Where the level of display begins depends on how the menu is linked to additional menus.
-The individual branches can be shown or hidden.
-If you create a new tree menu by dragging it with the mouse from the "Elements" area into the layout structure or by double-clicking on an existing tree menu, the properties dialog opens.
+Where the display level begins depends on how it is linked to other menus.
+You can show or hide individual branches.
+When you create a new tree menu by dragging it with the mouse from the "Elements" area into the layout structure, or when you double-click an existing tree menu, the Properties dialog box opens.

 General

-All information about these settings can be found here.
-Click "Next".
+You can find all the information about these settings here.
+Click "Next."

 Menu - Background

-All information about these settings can be found here.
-Click "Next".
+You can find all the information about these settings here.
+Click "Next."

-All information about these settings can be found here.
-Click "Next".
+You can find all the information about these settings here.
+Click "Next."

 Preview

-You can see a preview of the currently selected icon schema.
+Here is a preview of the currently selected symbol scheme.

-Here you can select the icons that will be shown to the left of each menu item.
+Here you can select icons that will appear to the left of each menu item.

 Menu - Contents

-All information about these settings can be found here.
+You can find all the information about these settings here.

 General

-All information about the general settings can be found here.
+You can find all the information about general settings here.

-Select the menu structure from which the menu is to be created.
+Select the menu structure from which the menu should be created.

-Here you can select an existing menu element that should be linked to the tree menu.
+Here you can select an existing menu item to which the tree menu will be linked.
 This menu controls the tree menu.

-Images can be assigned here that symbolize the individual menu components.
-If you have selected a symbol scheme in the properties of the tree menu, these images are already entered here.
-These can be replaced by custom graphics.
+Here, you can assign images that represent the individual components of the menu.
+If you have selected an icon set in the tree menu properties, these images are already entered here.
+They can be replaced with your own graphics.